larsks/esisdk/README.md

 # esisdk

 Unified SDK for ESI

-## Use the SDK in python scripts
-### Install ESI SDK:
+## Install ESI SDK:

 ```
 python setup.py install
 ```

-### Create a connection to ESI SDK
+## Create a connection to ESI SDK

 There are several methods to establish a connection using the ESI SDK.
-Since the ***esi.connection.ESIConnection*** class inherits from ***openstack.connection.Connection***, [methods](https://docs.openstack.org/openstacksdk/latest/user/connection.html) applicable for creating connections in the OpenStack SDK can also be used with the ESI SDK.
-Below are some common ways to create an ESIConnection:
+Since the `esi.connection.ESIConnection` class inherits from `openstack.connection.Connection`, [methods applicable for creating connections](https://docs.openstack.org/openstacksdk/latest/user/connection.html) in the OpenStack SDK can also be used with the ESI SDK.
+Below are some common ways to create an `ESIConnection`:

-**Create a connection using only keyword arguments**
+### Create a connection using only keyword arguments

 ```
 from esi import connection